JeevaKar/Diamond/README.md

 setvar x goodbye
 out var x

-would be passed into the lexer as a list like so: ['ÇOM This is an example program', 'out HELLO WORLD!', 'setvar x goodbye', 'out var x']
+would be passed into the lexer as a list like so: ['COM This is an example program', 'out HELLO WORLD!', 'setvar x goodbye', 'out var x']